 Mona Van Duyn

-Van Duyn taught writing at several schools, including the University of Iowa, the University of Louisville, and at numerous writing workshops and conferences around the country.
-At Washington University in St. Louis, she taught in the School of Continuing & Professional Studies (formerly University College), the English Department, and in the Writing Program as a visiting Hurst professor in 1987.
+Van Duyn taught writing at several schools, including the University of Iowa and the University of Louisville, and at numerous writing workshops and conferences around the country.
+In 1987, she taught at Washington University in St. Louis in the School of Continuing & Professional Studies, the English Department, and the Writing Program as a visiting Hurst professor.

 Van Duyn published ten volumes of poetry: Valentines to the Wide World (1959), A Time of Bees (1964), To See, To Take (1970), Bedtime Stories (1972), Merciful Disguises (1973), Letters From a Father and Other Poems (1982), Near Changes (1990), Firefall (1993), If It Be Not I (1993), and Selected Poems (2002).
 She received many awards for her poetry, including the prestigious Bollingen Award in 1970, the National Book Award for Poetry in 1971 for To See, To Take, and the Pulitzer Prize in Poetry in 1991 for Near Changes.